paradingwolves/react-firebase-social-media-app/readme.txt

 To create the Like function, create the useToggleLike hook in src/hooks/posts.js
   - this hook is responsible for liking and unliking a post by updating the "likes" field (array) in an object in the "posts" collection

+-------------------- Date: July 10, 2023 --------------------

+- to get the comments button to work, create and export the route in lib/routes.js
+- comment button now brings user to the Comment component using the usePost() hook

+Time to create the Delete button in Actions.jsx:
+  - only the user who uploaded the post can delete it